Understanding MLOps and LLMOps: Definitions, Differences, Challenges, and Lifecycle Management

 Building user trust in AI-driven applications requires transparency and explainability.
 Since LLMs often function as “black boxes,” where their decision-making processes are not easily interpretable, incorporating explainable AI (XAI) techniques can help make their outputs more understandable.
 Tools like SHAP (SHapley Additive Explanations) and LIME (Local Interpretable Model-agnostic Explanations) can explain why a model generates specific outputs.
 Conducting bias assessments ensures that models do not produce harmful or skewed results, promoting the ethical use of AI.
 Additionally, organizations should maintain clear documentation on how models are trained, tested, and validated to foster accountability and trust among users.

-LLMOps Lifecycle Management
+LLMOps Lifecycle Management and Model Deployment

 The LLMOps lifecycle consists of several key stages, each crucial for ensuring the efficiency, reliability, and continuous improvement of large language models (LLMs).